2025 in Review: How Legal Marketing, AI and Intake Actually Changed

 The biggest opportunities for law firms in 2026 lie in:

 - AI search and generative engine optimization (GEO).
 Implement schema markup, LLMs.txt and structured content that AI can cite.
-Comprehensive answers to common legal questions will earn citations in AI platforms.
+Comprehensive answers to common legal questions will earn citations in AI search platforms.

 - Data‑driven intake.
 Combine AI chatbots with human follow‑up to meet the five‑minute response window and route high‑value leads directly to attorneys.